coecms/bash_tutorial/vars_and_loops.md

 # Vars and loops

-Before this lesson, we mainly used the shell did to call other programs with specific parameters, and used pipes, which are practically identical between shells, to glue different commands together.
+Before this lesson, we mainly used the shell to call other programs with specific parameters, and used pipes, which are practically identical between shells, to glue different commands together.
 There are shells other than `bash`, but so far those would have done the exact same thing.

 But with variables, this is no longer the case.
 So before we start, I need you to run this command: